jamiema1048/tw_railway/README.md

 2. stations.line.lineDistrict.id decide what district in a line
 3. stations.line.lineDistrict.order decide order to display

+## To-Do
+1. Add photo & describtion
+2. Testing
+3. If UI/UX can be better, fix it

 ## Learn More

 To learn more about Next.js, take a look at the following resources: